Authentication and authorization

 Before configuring the SSO, you need an OAuth application of the using service.
 For example, GitHub SSO requires creating a GitHub OAuth application as described in this page:

 The authorization callback URL should be

 The project can be configured to use a shared SSO configuration (shared OAuth application) instead of needing a new one.
 In that case, while creating the project, the PipeCD owner specifies the name of the shared SSO configuration should be used, and then the project admin can skip configuring SSO at the settings page.

 Role-based access control (RBAC) allows restricting access on the PipeCD web-based on the roles of user groups within the project.
 Before using this feature, the SSO must be configured.

-PipeCD provides three roles:
+PipeCD provides three built-in roles:

-editor: has all viewer permissions, plus permissions for actions that modify state, such as manually syncing application, canceling deployment…
+Editor: has all viewer permissions, plus permissions for actions that modify state, such as manually syncing application, canceling deployment…

-admin: has all editor permissions, plus permissions for updating project configurations.
+Admin: has all editor permissions, plus permissions for updating project configurations.